mgkang0206/Group-MadLibs/readme.md

 The `starter-code` folder contains an Android project with the following:

-- A completed Book.java class
+- A completed sample app
 - An example of how to use a custom comparator in the ExampleComparator.java file

 #### Deliverable